 - 1. Act as neutral fact-finders in conducting a full, fair, and thorough investigation into prohibited conduct as charged by the Title IX Compliance Officer. - 2.
 Complete investigations in a timely manner. - 3.
 Request extension when needed for good cause, in order to complete a full, fair, and thorough investigation. - 4.
-Participate in annual training on sexual violence.
+Participate in annual training on sexual violence. - E. The Director-Student Judicial Affairs is responsible for imposing disciplinary sanctions on students who are found responsible for violating this policy. - F. The Chief Human Resources Officer is responsible for overseeing the disciplinary process when a staff member is found in violation of this policy. - G. The Vice Provost-Academic Affairs is responsible for overseeing the disciplinary process when a faculty member or a non-faculty academic appointee is found in violation of this policy.

-E. CARE
+H. CARE